Altar Linen Care

 Ministers of the Word (Lectors)

 Ministers of the Word (Lectors) are not merely interesting oral readers of the Bible.
 They provide effective proclamation of God’s Word in Scripture.
 Effective proclamation of the Scriptures depends on the quality of how the lector prepares to minister to the congregation.
 Lectors prepare fully prior to their assigned Mass and many attend weekly Bible Study.
 This ministry is open to all baptized adults and teenagers.
-Training and commissioning takes place twice a year.
+Training and commissioning take place twice a year.

 Ministry to the Homebound